Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation

-Intuitively, what we want is for the function which is securely evaluated on private data to be non-invertible, i.e., not reveal its private inputs after observing the output.
-Cryptography uses the notion of one-way functions, including assuming this property for hash functions, to model non-invertibility.
+Intuitively, what we want is to guarantee that the function being evaluated on private data is non-invertible, i.e., observing the output does not reveal its private input.
+Cryptography uses the notion of one-way functions -- and assumes this property for hash functions -- to model non-invertibility.
 However, what is needed in this case is to ensure that the possible space for a target private input is still large after the adversary observes the result of function evaluation.
 This notion of non-invertibility was first used in the context of secure multi-party computation in solutions for business applications such as supply chain management and component procurement~\cite{deshpande2005secure_tr,deshpande2005secure,deshpande2011} and was formulated as the inability to narrow down the (private) input of another party to a single value or a small set of possible values.
-Consequently, a series of publications by Ah-Fat and Huth~\cite{ah2017secure,ah2019optimal,ah2020protecting,ah2020two} put forward formal definitions that use entropy to measure the amount of uncertainty about one or more participants' private inputs after using them in secure function evaluation.
-The definitions are framed from an attacker's point of view who wants to maximize information disclose of a target's private input and from a targets point of view who determines maximum information disclosure about their inputs when deciding whether to contribute their inputs to secure evaluation of a particular function.
+Consequently, a series of publications by Ah-Fat and Huth~\cite{ah2017secure,ah2019optimal,ah2020protecting,ah2020two} put forward formal definitions that use entropy to measure the amount of uncertainty about one or more participants' private inputs after using them in secure multi-party computation.
+The definitions are framed from a) an attacker's perspective who aims to maximize information disclosure of a target's private input and b) from a target's perspective who determines the maximum information disclosure about their inputs when deciding whether to contribute their inputs to secure evaluation of a particular function.
 The above formulations are general and applicable to any function, while application-specific formulations of what constitutes sufficient input protection and function non-invertibility also emerged.
 One example is building machine learning models resilient to membership inference attacks~\cite{shokri2017membership,song2021systematic} that guarantee that it is infeasible to determine whether someone's data was used for training the model.